 My professional experience began with the study and application of movement and bodywork modalities; specifically, the study of postural alignment relative to early developmental psychological and emotional trauma.
 This work focused on helping individuals discover and resolve the ways conscious and unconscious memories express in the physical structure and in the nervous system.

-I also studied Neuro-Linguistic Programming at NLPMarin, where I completed their Master Practitioner level training, as well as their advanced trainings in Systems Theory, Attachment Theory and Holographic NLP.
+I studied Neuro-Linguistic Programming with Carl Buchheit at NLPMarin, where I completed their Master Practitioner level training, as well as their advanced trainings in Systems Theory, Attachment Theory and Holographic NLP.
 I was an Assistant Teacher at NLP Marin for two years during which time my private practice evolved to include sessions centered on addiction issues of all kinds–food addiction, drug and alcohol addiction, attachments to drama and negative people, borderline and narcissistic couples dynamics, etc.

 While I was working at NLP Marin, I continued to develop my business consulting portfolio.
 As an independent contractor, I worked through the California Leadership Center to bring transformative resources to executives and organizations, both in Silicon Valley, California, and across the country.

 I continue to enjoy a balance of executive coaching/organizational consulting combined with my private therapeutic consultation practice.
 While work with individuals and couples is the core of what I do, the reality is that all human systems share fundamental principles and dynamics.
 I enjoy translating the psychological language and concepts of human development in business settings, specifically in leadership training and executive coaching.
 Mergers and acquisitions are a specialty, where the integration of newly blending business systems and cultures may require the passing away of old process or communication patterns and the birth of new perceptions and relationships.